 Here's a deeper dive into some of the savings – in both money and gas – that can come from choosing to bike instead of driving.

 Cash In Pocket

 Since we're laying down stats here, let's take a look at some money facts.
-Using information compiled by AAA, as of this writing, the average gallon of gasoline in the U.S. costs $3.87.
+Using information compiled by AAA, as of this writing in October 2022, the average gallon of gasoline in the U.S. costs $3.87.

 That average per gallon cost is a little misleading.
 In California, the average is a touch over $6 per gallon.
 In Oregon, it's $5.30.
 In places like Maine and New Jersey, it's under $3.70 a gallon.
 In the South, it's even cheaper.
 In Florida, Georgia, and Alabama, for instance, the average gallon is under $3.50.

 How much money or gas will you save if you bike to the office one day a week?
 Three?
 Every day?

 That's hard to say precisely.
 Your savings will vary depending on the price of gas in your city, the distance you have to commute, and the gas mileage of the vehicle you'll be replacing your bike with.
 A 2022 study indicates that a person with a 10-mile commute to work who rides their bike every day instead of driving can expect to save between $240 and $1,500 a year.